 Arleen Palma

-As Ms.Hillary always says, "Get ready many blessings are coming your way!".
-I can attest that my life is becoming a dream come true because I have learned to enjoy my blessings and have refused to GIVE UP!
+As Ms. Hillary always says, “Get ready, many blessings are coming your way!”
+I can attest that my life is becoming a dream come true because I have learned to appreciate my blessings and refuse to give up.

 Azalie Lopez